ms/buildtogether.tech/git-solo/index.md

 ```

 {: .continue}
 immediately after running `git init`.
-The `main` branch is often considered the
+The `main` branch is usually considered
-"official" version of the repository.
-The asterisk `*` indicates that it is
+the "official" version of the repository, i.e., the version of the project that
-currently active, i.e., that all changes we make will take place in this branch
+should be graded or published for other people to use.
+The asterisk `*`
-by default.
-(The active branch is like the <span g="cwd">current working
+indicates that it is currently active, i.e., that all changes we make will take
-directory</span> in the shell.)
+place in this branch by default.

-To create a new branch called `homework3`, we run:
+To create a new branch called `homework3` we run:

 ```sh
 $ git branch homework3
 ```

-The name of the branch should indicate what we plan to do in it, just like the
+The name of the branch should indicate what it's for, just like the names of
-names of files and variables indicate what they're for.
-We can check that the
+files and variables.
+We can check that the branch exists by running `git
-branch exists by running `git branch` again:
+branch` again:

 ```sh
 $ git branch